SebastienTs/TrackFluoOrganoids/README.md

 # TrackFluoOrganoids
-Segment &amp; track fluorescent organoids in a 2D time-lapse
+An ImageJ macro to Segment &amp; track fluorescent organoids in a 2D time-lapse

 To run the ImageJ macro: